swimmer248/swimmer248/README.md

 ## Hey there!
 I'm Thomas Lowe!

 I am a web developer who loves computers (especially the software side) and coding.
 I code as a hobby, and hopefully I'll do the same as a job.
 I can learn new languages rather quickly, and am good at designing a website.
-I am at my best when I'm in a group, with each person doing their own part.
+I am at my best when I'm in a group, with each person doing their part.

 Skills: JS / HTML / CSS